y86-dev/blog/safe-pinned-initialization/overview.md

 initializer for the given value.
 There are still some more details that need to be nailed down, (going to write a pre-rfc soon) but in principal I think this could work.

-With the marco I have written this can already be tried with a bit more ergonomic overhead (I plan to release it as a crate, but I am waiting for a little bit more feedback).
+With the macro I have written this can already be tried with a bit more ergonomic overhead (I plan to release it as a crate, but I am waiting for a little bit more feedback).

 If you have feedback/questions feel free to post them in the [internals thread].